UrjitMehta/GPiSeT/README.md

 # GPiSeT: Guidance Fused Pixel-level Cell Segmentation Framework with Transformer Backbone

-This repository contains a modular implementation of a SwinUNet architecture for cell segmentation in microscopy images.
+This repository contains a modular implementation of a guidance fused SwinUNet architecture for cell segmentation in microscopy images.
 The code is organized into separate components for clarity and reusability, allowing you to either:

 - Run them as separate modules and orchestrate training/evaluation from your own main.py, or